 - 4.23 With regard to efficient energy supply, decentralised energy systems and networks can provide an extremely cost effective approach to minimising CO2 emissions, especially where networks can be expanded to accommodate new and existing developments over time.
 Such networks could include, for example, specifically designed Combined Heat and Power systems (CHP) linked to district heating networks or utilising existing waste heat from industrial uses/ existing power stations through a district heating network.
-These types of systems represent a particularly efficient use of energy and should be considered by developers in new proposals. - 4.24 The potential for new standalone renewable energy developments was investigated through the Council's Energy Study (2009) as a potential 'allowable solution' to reaching zero carbon homes standards as part of new development.
+These types of systems represent a particularly efficient use of energy and should be considered by developers in new proposals.
+The Shoreham Harbour Heat Network Study (2016) identifies particular potential for district heating networks in and around Shoreham Harbour. - 4.24 The potential for new standalone renewable energy developments was investigated through the Council's Energy Study (2009) as a potential 'allowable solution' to reaching zero carbon homes standards as part of new development.
 While the potential for new stand-alone technologies has been identified as low within Adur, there may be interest in developing suitable schemes in the area.